Giant slalom: History

 The first giant slalom was set in 1935 on the Mottarone in Italy, over Lake Maggiore, near Stresa, on January 20.

 After one month, the second giant slalom was set on the Marmolada in Italy's Dolomite mountains, by Guenther Langes.

 The giant slalom was added to the world championships in 1950 at Aspen, Colorado, and debuted at the Winter Olympics in 1952 at Oslo, Norway, run at Norefjell.
 The GS has been run in every world championships and Olympics since.
 Originally a one-run event, a second run was added for men at the world championships in 1966, run on consecutive days, and at the Olympics in 1968.
 The second run for women was added at the world championships in 1978, and made its Olympic debut in 1980.

 The world championships changed to a one-day format for the giant slalom in 1974, but the Olympics continued the GS as a two-day event through 1980.
 Also scheduled for two days in 1984, both giant slaloms became one-day events after repeated postponements of the downhills.
 Following the extra races added to the program in 1988, the GS has been scheduled as a one-day event at the Olympics.

-Upon its introduction, giant slalom briefly displaced the combined event at the world championships; it was absent in 1950 and 1952.
+Upon its introduction, giant slalom briefly displaced the combined event at the world championships; the latter was absent in 1950 and 1952.
 The combined returned in 1954 in Åre, Sweden, but as a "paper race," using the results of the three events (downhill, giant slalom, and slalom), a format used through 1980.
 The combined returned as a stand-alone event at the world championships in 1982 at Schladming, Austria, and at the 1988 Calgary Olympics.
 It was changed to the super-combined format (one run of slalom on same day as downhill) at the world championships in 2007 and the Olympics in 2010.

+The greatest giant slalom specialist of all time was Ingemar Stenmark, with 46 World Cup victories (between 1975 and 1989).